SamDeMario-lab/NanoBlot/README.md

 ##### 2) A csv file listing the plots to be produced
 ```
-  plot_name	loading_order	probe_black
+  plot_name	loading_order	probe	antiprobe
   ACT1_5exon	WT,RRP6,SLU7,RRP6SLU7	ACT1_Exon1
 ```

-##### Special note: Adding a # in the first character of a plot line will cause the script to skip plotting of that line.
+Special note: Adding a # in the first character of a plot line will cause the script to skip plotting of that line.
 I.e. in the above example, adding #ACT1_5exon will cause the script to skip normalization and plotting of the ACT1_5exon plot
+In addition, it is not necessary to have an antiprobe, leaving it blank is fine

 ##### 3) A csv listing the names of input data file and their locations
 ```
-  Sample_name (This must be unique for each sample)	Type (FAST5 or BAM)	Location (For FAST5 inputs this should be a directory ending in a /, For BAM inputs the path to the bam file should be given.)
+  Sample_name	Location
   WT	/home/guillaume-chanfreau/Sequencing_Data/slu7_rrp6/pass/barcode01/sorted_merged.bam
 ```
+Make sure each line is tab deliminated and is exactly one tab apart